MicrosoftDocs/windowsserverdocs/WindowsServerDocs/storage/storage-spaces/drive-symmetry-considerations.md

 | -                    | 6 x SSD (cache)     | 6 x SSD (cache)     |
 | 18 x HDD (capacity)  | 18 x HDD (capacity) | 18 x HDD (capacity) |

-This is not supported.
+This isn't supported.
 The types of drives must be the same in every server.

 ### ![unsupported](media/drive-symmetry-considerations/unsupported.png) Not supported: different number of each type across servers